elastic/rally/docs/command_line_reference.rst

 * Enable HTTP compression: ``--client-options="compressed:true"``
 * Enable SSL (e.g. if you have X-Pack Security installed): ``--client-options="use_ssl:true,verify_certs:true"``.
 Note that you don't need to set ``ca_cert`` (which defines the path to the root certificates).
 Rally does this automatically for you.
-* Enable SSL with a client key and certificate: ``--client-options="use_ssl:true,verify_certs:true,ca_certs:'/path/to/cacert.pem',client_cert:'/path/to/client_cert.pem',client_key='/path/to/client_key.pem"`` (see also the [Elasticsearch Python client docs](http://elasticsearch-py.readthedocs.io/en/master/index.html#ssl-and-authentication))
+* Enable SSL with a client key and certificate: ``--client-options="use_ssl:true,verify_certs:true,ca_certs:'/path/to/cacert.pem',client_cert:'/path/to/client_cert.pem',client_key='/path/to/client_key.pem"`` (see also the `Elasticsearch Python client docs <http://elasticsearch-py.readthedocs.io/en/master/index.html#ssl-and-authentication>`_)
 * Enable basic authentication: ``--client-options="basic_auth_user:'user',basic_auth_password:'password'"``.
 Please avoid the characters ``'``, ``,`` and ``:`` in user name and password as Rally's parsing of these options is currently really simple and there is no possibility to escape characters.

 ``on-error``
 ~~~~~~~~~~~~

-THis option controls whether Rally will ``continue`` or ``abort`` when a request error occurs.
-By default, Rally will record the error and report the error rate at the end of a race.
+This option controls whether Rally will ``continue`` or ``abort`` when a request error occurs.
+By default, Rally will just record errors and report the error rate at the end of a race.
 With ``--on-error=abort``, Rally will immediately abort the race on the first error and print a detailed error message.

 ``load-driver-hosts``
 ~~~~~~~~~~~~~~~~~~~~~

 By default, Rally will run its load driver on the same machine where you start the benchmark.
-However, if you benchmark larger clusters one machine may not be enough to generate sufficient load.
+However, if you benchmark larger clusters, one machine may not be enough to generate sufficient load.
 Hence, you can specify a comma-separated list of hosts which should be used to generate load with ``--load-driver-hosts``.

 **Example**